Sean Turnell: Myanmar court verdict

 At the end of September 2022 it was widely reported that on 29 September, a special court set up by Myanmar's military had sentenced Aung San Suu Kyi and Turnell to three years in prison for violation of the Official Secrets Act.
 According to local media reports, Aung San Suu Kyi had been on trial on multiple charges and, following the sentence imposed by the special court, now faced a total of 23 years in prison.
 The court conducted trials of Suu Kyi along with senior officials of her earlier deposed administration and Turnell behind closed doors and had not detailed the defendants' exact offences under the Secrets Act.

 The Australian Foreign Minister, Senator Wong, responded to the Court's decision by expressing her deep concern and stated: ...Australia rejects the ruling in Myanmar against Professor Turnell and we continue to call for his immediate release.
 We do not accept the charges against him.
 I make the point that Professor Turnell has spent years of his life working to improve the economic conditions for the people of Myanmar.
 We will continue to take every opportunity to advocate strongly for him until he is returned to his family in Australia.

 Commenting on the limited access that Australian Government officials in Myanmar had had to Turnell and to court proceedings, Wong stated: ...We sought consular access – we do know where he is being currently held.
 We have – we sought access to the court.
 Disappointingly and regrettably the Myanmar authorities did not permit it to occur.

 Wong's call for Turnell's release followed similar appeals from other international figures.
 On 17 August, the UN Special Envoy for Myanmar, Noeleen Hayzer, requested Turnell's release when she met with State Administration Chairman, General Min Aung Hlaing, in Naypyidaw.
 A similar appeal had been made by the Prime Minister of Cambodia, Hun Sen, without effect.

 Release

-As part of a mass amnesty for National Victory Day, Turnell was one of four foreign prisoners (including Vicky Bowman), alongside 5,774 other prisoners who were released on 17 November 2022.
+As part of a mass amnesty for National Victory Day, Turnell was one of four foreign prisoners (including Vicky Bowman, Toru Kubota, and Kyaw Htay Oo), alongside 5,774 other prisoners who were released on 17 November 2022.
 Having spent 650 days in custody, Turnell was deported on 17 November and returned to Australia the following day.
 In 2023, he published An Unlikely Prisoner: How an Eternal Optimist Found Hope in Myanmar’s Most Notorious Jail, recounting his post-coup detention in Insein Prison.